MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-actions.md

 > [!NOTE]
 >
->* Adding `msteams` to data with a Bot Framework action does not work with an Adaptive Card task module.
+>* Adding `msteams` to data with a Bot Framework action doesn't work with an Adaptive Card task module.
 >
->* Primary or desctuctive `ActionStyle` is not supported in Microsoft Teams.
+>* Primary or destructive `ActionStyle` isn't supported in Microsoft Teams.
 >* Your app has five seconds to respond to the invoke.

 ### Adaptive Cards with messageBack action